FahimDidnt/Snake-Game/README.md

 - Snake grows when it eats the food: ***PASS***
 - Snake dies when it hits the walls: ***PASS***
 - Snake dies when it hits itself: ***PASS***

+  ## Contributions Welcome

+We welcome contributions from anyone interested in improving this project.
+Whether you're a seasoned developer or just getting started, your ideas and contributions are valuable to us.

+### How to Contribute

+- **Code Contributions:** If you're familiar with coding, feel free to submit pull requests with your enhancements, bug fixes, or new features.
+We appreciate your contributions to make this project even better.

+- **Issue Reporting:** Found a bug or have a suggestion for improvement?
+[Open an issue](https://github.com/FahimDidnt/Snake-Game/issues) in our repository to let us know.
+Be sure to include detailed information so we can address the problem effectively.

+- **Documentation:** Documentation is key to helping others understand and use this project.
+If you notice any gaps or errors in the documentation, please let us know or submit a pull request to improve it.

+- **Feedback:** Your feedback helps us understand what's working well and what can be improved.
+Feel free to reach out with your thoughts, ideas, or suggestions for making this project more useful.

+Thank you for considering contributing to this project.
+Together, we can make it even better!